Security

 Our physical security program components include 24/7/365 security agents, an electronic door access control system, digital check-in registration, intrusion alarm monitoring, a parent and faculty emergency notifications application, and IP CCTV digital video management system.
 These systems provide the school the ability to provide active around the clock security patrols and services, schedule door openings and closing, enact a global lockdown in the event of a critical incident, notify us of forced entries, and enable emergency messaging.

-Campus Security manages the digital visitor check-in system, all traffic and parking procedures, and security event management.
-When checking in, parent names must match the current school parent directory and all visitors are screened through the National Sex Offender Registry.
-Failed background checks are immediately rectified before allowing persons on campus.
 A team of security agents patrol the campus 24/7/365 to assist with any problem that might arise, help students find lost items, manage access for all deliveries, and control the daily opening and securing of the campus.
 Guards also assist co-curricular activities and events by providing access, directing guests to designated venues, and contacting emergency services in the event of an accident or injury.

 Community relations includes working with SI leadership in the Good Neighbor program to provide quick responses to parking and traffic complaints.
 We continue to work with neighbors in submitting SFMTA traffic calming requests, such as speed bumps, traffic control signage, and parking.
-SI serves as a community resource in the event of a major natural disaster as a designated American Red Cross shelter, similar to the recovery during the 1989 Loma Prieta earthquake.
-SI anticipates hosting the Neighborhood Emergency Response Team program's City Wide Drill once again this year in the fall.
-NERT was established out of the neighborhood community involvement during the Loma Prieta earthquake.

 Campus Access

-Leaving Campus: In the event of an emergency, it is imperative that all students will be accounted for by taking attendance.
+Leaving Campus: In the event of an emergency, it is imperative that all students be accounted for by taking attendance.
 No student is allowed off campus at any time during the normal school hours without the permission of the Deans' Office.
 Once students arrive at school they are to remain on campus until the end of their last class period.
-The Deans' Office will issue a date/time stamped pass to present to security or faculty if leaving before the start of Lower Lunch.
+The deans will issue a date/time stamped pass to present to security or faculty if leaving before the start of Lower Lunch.
 Students accompanied by faculty are permitted to go to or return from a community service project, field trip, or off-campus athletic event in which they are participants without the need of a pass.
 Students are not allowed to order takeout deliveries to campus, in order to manage who has access to the campus.